 Conclusion

-This list serves as a starting point in your journey of determining if your daughter is on the autism spectrum.
-If you think your daughter is autistic, please get in touch with your pediatrician or family physician as soon as possible.
+This list serves as a starting point in determining if your daughter is on the autism spectrum.
+If you think your daughter is autistic, please immediately contact your pediatrician or family physician.
 Early intervention is critical!
-If you are curious to learn more about Autism, check out Autism Around the World.
+To learn more about Autism, check out Autism Around the World.